lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 Jobs on taurus run, by default, in shared-mode, meaning that multiple jobs can run on the same compute nodes.
-Sometimes, this behaviour is not desired (e.g. for benchmarking purposes), in which case it can be turned off by specifying the SLURM parameter: `--exclusive` .
+Sometimes, this behaviour is not desired (e.g. for benchmarking purposes), in which case it can be turned off by specifying the Slurm parameter: `--exclusive` .

 Setting `--exclusive` **only** makes sure that there will be **no other jobs running on your nodes**.
 It does not, however, mean that you automatically get access to all the resources which the node